SouthernMethodistUniversity/access/README.md

     * Copyright and licensing as it relates to accessing already existing datasets
     * Accessibility and access
     * As well as the related topics of ethics, consent and power in the creation or repurposing of already existing data sets.
-    * * We are refferring back to our conversation about preconditions for success.
+    * * We are referring back to our conversation about preconditions for success.

 ## Process for DHRI
 * We will be sharing the links to a Github Repository for each session in Slack before each synchronous session.
 You can also get to them from the [Curriculum page](https://southernmethodistuniversity.github.io/home/curriculum.html).